 Exploding helicopter action

-I’m not saying I knew this scene was going to happen.
+We're not saying we knew this scene was going to happen.
 But when one of the characters says they’re safe in the valley because General Bosavi doesn’t have any helicopters you know some choppers are going to turn up and wreak some havoc.

 Anyway, the General’s helicopters attack the rebel convoy.
 The revolutionary’s pile off the bus so that the helicopter gunners can enjoy some target practice.